 When your pooch has a sensitive stomach, dealing with the digestive fallout can be uncomfortable for pups and humans alike.
 While your pet suffers from discomfort, poor digestion makes it harder for you to clean up waste, and you may have to deal with potty accidents in your home.

-Fortunately, there are many ways you can address your dog’s digestive issues.
+Fortunately, there are many ways you can help promote your dog’s digestive health.
 There are several ingredients you can use to create a sensitive stomach dog food.
 You can also try changing up your dog’s diet and incorporating supplements that can help support healthy digestion.
-For more on how to soothe your puppy’s tummy, check out this guide to causes of digestive discomfort and tips on how to choose a sensitive stomach dog food.
+For more on how to help your puppy’s tummy, check out this guide to causes of digestive discomfort and tips on how to choose a sensitive stomach dog food.

 Causes of Sensitive Stomach in Dogs

 Like humans, dogs may develop a sensitive stomach for a variety of reasons.
 Bacterial and viral infections may cause diarrhea and upset stomach.
 Parasites are another common cause of stomach upset in dogs.